Debezium

 Run Debezium and kafka

-Debezium requires Zookeeper, Kafka and some way to run Kafka Connect.
-There are many ways to do this, but for simplicity we recommend a single docker-compose file:docker-compose.yml
+Section titled “Run Debezium and kafka”Debezium requires Zookeeper, Kafka and some way to run Kafka Connect.
+There are many ways to do this, but for simplicity we recommend a single docker-compose file:

 Create Debezium Connector

-to create a debezium connection using the Debezium REST API.
+Section titled “Create Debezium Connector”We can use curl to create a debezium connection using the Debezium REST API.

 First, create a file connector-config.json with contents

-table to a topic named arroyo.public.checkpoints
+table to a topic named arroyo.public.checkpoints.

 Run a job to generate checkpoints

-This tutorial will involve two Arroyo pipelines: one to generate checkpoints data, and one that consumes the database records generated by the first’s checkpoint activity.
-First, we need to run Arroyo to use Postgres as its config store:Consume checkpointing data
+Section titled “Run a job to generate checkpoints”This tutorial will involve two Arroyo pipelines: one to generate checkpoints data, and one that consumes the database records generated by the first’s checkpoint activity.

-Next we’ll create a second pipeline that consumes the checkpointing data via Debezium."before"
+Section titled “Consume checkpointing data”Next we’ll create a second pipeline that consumes the checkpointing data via Debezium.

-, in line with the Debezium schema.
+"op", in line with the Debezium schema.
 However, we can also write more

 complex queries over the source.
 For instance, consider the following query.